ibrahimabdelkhaleq/ibrahimabdelkhaleq/README.md

-# Welcome to Ibrahim El Sayed's GitHub Extravaganza 🎉
+# Welcome to Ibrahim Abdel-Khaleq's GitHub Extravaganza 🎉

 ## About Me

 ### DevOps Wizard & Digital Transformation Sorcerer 🧙‍♂️

 Hey there!
-I'm Ibrahim El Sayed, your friendly neighborhood Lead DevOps Engineer with a knack for cloud magic, container spells, and CI/CD enchantments.
+I'm Ibrahim Abdel-Khaleq, your friendly neighborhood Lead DevOps Engineer with a knack for cloud magic, container spells, and CI/CD enchantments.
 When I'm not casting spells to optimize software delivery, I'm diving deep into the mystical realms of business growth and tech innovation.

 ### My Epic Journey